 Bethel, DE 19931

-- Portsville Pond – Located at 31414 Dogwood Lane, Portsville Pond offers anglers good fishing opportunities for bass, sunfish, and chain pickerel.
+- Portsville Pond – Access located at 31414 Dogwood Lane, Portsville Pond offers anglers good fishing opportunities for bass, sunfish, and chain pickerel.
 The 15 acre pond managed by the DNREC Division of Fish & Wildlife, has a boat ramp and limited shoreline fishing.

 - Blades Public Park – Located on East 7th street the Blades Public Park has pavilions for picnics, basketball courts, a tot lot, playground, and restrooms.